 WHAT IS ITE?

-The Institute of Transportation Engineers is an international group (over 12,000 members) working both in the public and private sectors.
+The Institute of Transportation Engineers is an international group (over 15,000 members) working for public agencies, private firms, and universities.
 They have a need to keep updated of the latest technologies and services, and are responsible for deciding what transportation products, computer software, and consulting services should be purchased by their agencies and firms.

 Who’s in ITE?